BulgariaPHP/glagol-dsl-docs/tutorial_rest.rst

 Store action
 ------------
 The :code:`store` method is there to handle :code:`POST` requests aimed to create new resources.
-Additionally, Glagol DSL provides a :code:`@autofill` annotation that will map the input payload to an entity and hydrate its values:
+Additionally, the :code:`Glagol::Http::Request` object is necessary for extracting input :code:`POST` data from the request:

 .. code-block:: none

     namespace MusicLib

+    import Glagol::Http::Request;

     rest controller /song {